 What information do I need to provide while scheduling?

 - Destination address and zip code

 - Estimated return trip time

-Medical appointments require the doctor’s name, group practice name and phone number.
-For appointments at hospitals or clinics, passengers need to also provide department.
+Medical appointments require the doctor’s name, group practice name, and phone number.
+For appointments at hospitals or clinics, passengers need to also provide a department.

-Q: What information is needed before using NR?
+What information is needed before using Neighbor Ride?

 Passengers must complete:

 Passengers must also create a transportation account by sending in $45 ($20 is a non-refundable registration fee and $25 is deposited in your transportation account).